gardener/gardener/docs/development/high-availability.md

 - add label `high-availability-config.resources.gardener.cloud/consider=true`.
 - add annotation `high-availability-config.resources.gardener.cloud/zones=<zones>` where `<zones>` is the list provided in `.spec.provider.zones[]` in the `Seed` specification.

-Note that the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` annotation is not set, hence the node affinity would never be touched by the webhook.
+Note that neither the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` nor the `high-availability-config.resources.gardener.cloud/zone-pinning` annotations are set, hence the node affinity would never be touched by the webhook.

+The only exception to this rule are the istio ingress gateway namespaces.
+This includes the default istio ingress gateway when SNI is enabled as well as analogous namespaces for exposure classes and zone-specific istio ingress gateways.
+Those namespaces will additionally be annotated with `high-availability-config.resources.gardener.cloud/zone-pinning` set to `true` resulting in the node affinities and the topology spread constraints being set.
+The replicas are not touched as the istio ingress gateways are scaled by a horizontal autoscaler instance.

 ### `Shoot` Controller